alialib/alia/docs/README.md

   reflects the current state of your application.*

 * **use dataflow semantics** - alia provides tools for modeling the computations in your application as a declarative flow of data.
-This flow is composed of pure functions and naturally supports caching and 'unready' values (values that are waiting for user inputs, background calculations, remote queries, etc.).
+This flow favors the use of pure functions and naturally supports caching and 'unready' values (values that are waiting for user inputs, background calculations, remote queries, etc.).